How the ARIAS are judged

 Judges listen to all entries and read all submissions, then anonymously score them against four criteria: Creativity, Impact, Production, and Meets The Rubric.
 The top three entries from each pool form the nominations list.

-The judging panel then meet (either in person or virtually) to identify their Bronze, Silver and Gold winners.
-(The pool system is occasionally relaxed depending on what entries we receive, at the discretion of the Chair of Judges).
+The judging panel then meet (either in person or virtually) to identify their Bronze, Silver and Gold winners

 Each panel judges just one category, and each award is determined in isolation, with the decision of the judging panel being final.

-Inclusivity is part of The Radio Academy’s Values: we strive to be representative of the sector and the UK population in all that we do.
+Inclusivity is an integral part of The Radio Academy’s Values: we strive to be representative of the sector and the UK population in all that we do.

 We aim for our group of judges to be representative of the sector and the UK population at large.
 In recent years, our focus has been to meet a minimum of 50:50:20 representation – we aim for an equal gender split, and a minimum of 20% of judges to be Black, Asian or from other minority ethnic backgrounds.
 We have published monitoring data for a range of Radio Academy activity.